leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/generate/subdivision_surface.rst

       UVs and their boundaries are smoothed.

 Boundary Smooth
-   Controls how open boundaries/corners are smoothed.
+   Controls how open boundaries (and corners) are smoothed.

    All
       Smooth boundaries, including corners.
    Keep Corners
-      Smooth boundaries, but corners are kept sharp
+      Smooth boundaries, but corners are kept sharp.

 Use Creases
    Use the :ref:`modifiers-generate-subsurf-creases` values stored in edges to control how smooth they are made.